BrianKN019/BrianKN019/README.md

 ## 📝 Welcome to the Interactive Guestbook! 🚀

-Feel free To leave your mark 😊, simply [open a new issue](https://github.com/BrianKN019/guestbook/issues/new) and write your message there! 🎉
+Feel free To leave your mark 😊, simply [Open a new issue](https://github.com/BrianKN019/guestbook/issues/new)and write your message there! 🎉

 💬 **Thank you for visiting and leaving your message!** 💬